abobakrahmed/whitehelmet-abobakr/README.md

-# whitehelmet-task

-# 🚀 GKE Infrastructure with Monitoring and Ingress
+# 🚀 Terraform GKE Infrastructure with Monitoring and Ingress

 This repository automates the provisioning of a **Google Kubernetes Engine (GKE)** cluster using **Terraform**, and includes instructions for installing monitoring and ingress manually using Helm.